GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     //The data parameter holds the state of the first model in the models' list.
   },

+  // Tag to be used to filer notification from observable classes.
+  // It can be any type of data, but when it is a List,
+  // this widget will be saved with many tags that are the items in the list.
+  tag: dynamic

+  initState: (BuildContext context, ReactiveModel<T> exposedModel){
+  // Function to execute in initState of the state.
+  },
+  dispose: (BuildContext context, ReactiveModel<T> exposedModel){
+  // Function to execute in dispose of the state.
+  },
 ),
 ```
 `WhenRebuilderOr` is just like `WhenRebuilder` but with optional `onIdle`, `onWaiting` and `onError` parameters and with required default `builder`..